ChristopherJulien/iRobotCreate3/README.md

 ## **Introduction**

 This project demonstrates the autonomous navigation of the iRobot Create-3 robot in a simulated environment using ROS 2 and Gazebo.
-The robot undocks, follows a waypoint trajectory, and returns to dock.
+The robot undocks, follows a the seven-sense logo trajectory.
+The top-right corner of the logo is the goal, where it then proceeds to got back to its starting location.

 ![Sevensense Logo](images/sevensense-logo-large.png)